Snizhenko/frontend-assessment/README.md

  3. The site needs to be responsive.
     1. Please make the columns 100% width on mobile.
     2. Implement any mobile UX tweeks you think would be beneficial.
 We are leaving moile in your court.
- 4. The navigation and logo...work on these last.
-If you have time, bonus points.
-If you have time to make it responsive, even more bonus points.

 # Design Assets
 1. Open the marvel link https://marvelapp.com/b391580/screen/53968974